 Juniors are also included in Trinity’s College Day.
 Individual meetings with juniors and their parents are scheduled by the college counselor discussing the college selection process.
 Parents are set up with their own Naviance account to be able to follow their students’ college lists and ideas.

 Every spring there is a Junior Parent College Meeting with special guests from college administrators helping guide parents through the college selection process.

 Sophomores and juniors have the opportunity to participate in Trinity’s College Road Trips which tour colleges and universities all over the southeast.

-The ultimate goal of the College Counseling Program is that by the beginning of the senior year, students will have narrowed their college lists and are ready to apply.
-The College Counseling Program provides constant support with each facet of the application process and provides letters for recommendation for students.
-It is critical for students to be well organized and prepared for the demands of the application process.
-Advanced planning and an early start are strongly recommended.
+The ultimate goal of the college counselor office is that by the beginning of the senior year, students will have narrowed their college lists and are ready to apply for admission.
+Seniors begin the school year with meetings with the college counselor to discuss applying to colleges and preparing college essays.
+The college counseling office provides constant support with each facet of the application process and provides letters of recommendation for college admissions and scholarships.

 To view Trinity's School Profile, along with a list of Colleges and Universities accepting Trinity students, click on the document below.